pirafrank/jekyll-listme/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/pirafrank/jekyll-listme.
+[Bug reports](https://github.com/pirafrank/jekyll-listme/issues) and [pull requests](https://github.com/pirafrank/jekyll-listme/pulls) are welcome on GitHub.

+## Guarantee

+This plugin is provided as is, without any guarantee.
+Use at your own risk.

 ## License